aosabook/500lines/pedometer/chapter.md

 ### measure_time

-Time is calculaed by dividing the total number of samples (the number of points in our parser's filtered_data attribute) by the rate (samples/second).
+Time is calculaed by dividing the total number of samples (the number of points in our processor's filtered_data attribute) by the rate (samples/second).
 Time, then, is returned in numbers of seconds.

 Things to Note: